wavemechanics/etype/README.md

 So you can do this:

 ```
-if errors.Is(err, ErrBroken) ...
+if xerrors.Is(err, ErrBroken) ...
 ```

 If any error in the chain starting with `err` is an `ErrBroken`, then `Is` will be true.

 You don't have to do anything special to use Sentinels in this way.

-Your application or package can easily set up lots of sentinels, each of which can be distinguished with `errors.Is`:
+Your application or package can easily set up lots of sentinels, each of which can be distinguished with `xerrors.Is`:

 ```
 const (